BriarSMC/Shoot-My-Challengers/wiki/GameImplementationDocument.md

 It's the size of the image.
 However, the Hero cannot pass through a doorway while the Vampire is there (i.e. not dead).
 So we have another collider whose sole purpose is to prevent the hero from passing through the doorway.

+NOTE: Maybe rework it so that the Door Blocker is a separate node and when the Vampire dies, we delete it.

 # Groups

 We use groups to add metadata about certain scenes.
 We use this to make decisions on whether or not to execute certain code.
 Example: Run code for a signal only if it's the Hero: